glotzerlab/signac-docs/docs/source/projects.rst

 .. important::

-    When the project data space is changed by adding or removing jobs, simply update the view, by executing :py:meth:`~signac.Project.create_linked_view` or ``signac view`` for the same view directory again.
+    When the project data space is changed by adding or removing jobs, simply update the view, by executing :py:meth:`~signac.Project.create_linked_view` or ``$ signac view`` for the same view directory again.

 You can limit the *linked view* to a specific data subset by providing a set of *job ids* to the :py:meth:`~signac.Project.create_linked_view` method.
 This works similar for ``$ signac view`` on the command line, but here you can also specify a filter directly: